 5.1.
 The company's supervisory and management bodies (hereinafter in this Principle the concept 'collegial bodies' covers both the collegial bodies of supervision and the collegial bodies of management) should be chaired by chairpersons of these bodies.
 The chairperson of a collegial body is responsible for proper convocation of the collegial body meetings.
 The chairperson should ensure that information about the meeting being convened and its agenda are communicated to all members of the body.
 The chairperson of a collegial body should ensure appropriate conducting of the meetings of the collegial body.
 The chairperson should ensure order and working atmosphere during the meeting.
 Yes The activities of the board of directors are regulated by the Regulations of operation of the board of directors.
 The meetings of the board of directors are carried out under the guidance of the chairman of the board of directors.
-The CEO of the company and his assistant help to organize the activities of the board of directors.
+The CEO of the company helps to organize the activities of the board of directors.
+The Company provides all the resources necessary for proper organization of meetings of the Board of Directors.
 5.2.
 It is recommended that meetings of the company's collegial bodies should be carried out according to the schedule approved in advance at certain intervals of time.
 Each company is free to decide how often to convene meetings of the collegial bodies, but it is recommended that these meetings should be convened at such intervals, which would guarantee an interrupted resolution of the essential corporate governance issues.
-Meetings of the company's supervisory board should be convened at least once in a quarter, and the company's board should meet at least once a month .
-Yes To secure the uninterrupted resolution of the essential Company's governance issues, the meetings of the Board of Directors are convened at least once per quarter.
-Every year at the last meeting of the Board of Directors, the Board of Directors adopts the time-table of meetings of the Board of Directors for the next year.
+Meetings of the company's supervisory board should be convened at least once in a quarter, and the company's board should meet at least once a month 12 .
+Yes To secure the uninterrupted resolution of the essential Company's governance issues, the meetings of the Board of Directors are convened on a regular basis.
+The Board of Directors holds meetings according to a time-table of meetings Board of Directors which is adopted well in advance.
 5.3.
 Members of a collegial body should be notified about the meeting being convened in advance in order to allow sufficient time for proper preparation for the issues on the agenda of the meeting and to ensure fruitful discussion and adoption of appropriate decisions.
 Alongside with the notice about the meeting being convened, all the documents relevant to the issues on the agenda of the meeting should be submitted to the members of the collegial body.
-The agenda of the meeting, unless all members of the collegial body are present or certain issues of great importance to the company require immediate resolution.
-Yes Regulations of operation of the Board of Directors provide for that the members of the Board of Directors receive information about the meeting being convened, the agenda of the meeting and all material relevant to the issues on the agenda no later than 10 working days prior to the meeting of the Board of Directors.
+The agenda of the meeting should not be changed or supplemented during the meeting, unless all members of the collegial body are present or certain issues of great importance to the company require immediate resolution.
+Yes The members of the Board of Directors receive information about the meeting being convened, the agenda of the meeting and all materials (documents) relevant to the agenda items well in advance in order to leave enough time for a proper preparation for the meeting on all the agenda items in order to ensure a fruitful discussion, with a view to the adoption of relevant decisions.
 5.4.
 In order to co-ordinate operation of the company's collegial bodies and ensure effective decision-making process, chairpersons of the company's collegial bodies of supervision and management should closely co-operate by co-coordinating dates of the meetings, their agendas and resolving other issues of corporate governance.
 Members of the company's board should be free to attend meetings of the company's supervisory board, especially where issues concerning removal of the board members, their liability or remuneration are discussed.
-Not applicable At the Company, there is no Supervisory Board.
+Not applicable A Supervisory Board is not formed at the Company.